top of page

 Mr. Korgy

 A deeply mediocre man in his 30s who thinks he’s more interesting than he is.
-He is not.
+Spoiler alert: he is not.

 Waldo’s Mom